intelligent-machine-learning/dlrover/README.md

 distributed running, etc. Now, it provides automated operation and maintenance for deep learning training jobs on K8s/Ray.
 Detail features as

-- Fault-Tolerance, the training process can continue if some nodes fails.
+- **Fault-Tolerance**, the training process can continue if some nodes fails.

-- Auto-Scaling, the training job can automatically scale up/down nodes.
+- **Auto-Scaling**, the training job can automatically scale up/down nodes.

-- Automatic Resource Optimization, DLRover can automatically optimize the job resource to improve the training performance.
+- **Automatic Resource Optimization**, DLRover can automatically optimize the job resource to improve the training performance.

 ## Why DLRover?